Our Team

 Julia has gained clinical experience during her master's working with pediatric and adult populations in both private and public healthcare settings, providing support in areas including articulation and phonological disorders, acquired language disorders (i.e. aphasia, dysarthria), language delays and disorders, voice and dysphagia.
 She has developed an interest in speech sound disorders, early language development, gestalt language processing, and aphasia.

 Julia is passionate about delivering client- and family-centred care, and is committed to offering neurodiversity-affirming practices.
 Julia loves collaborating with families to meet speech, language and communication goals!
-She is registered with the Saskatchewan Association of Speech-Language Pathologists and Audiologists (SASLPA).
+She is registered with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK).

 Eden Huber, MSc, CCC-SLP, Reg.
 SK